seky16/MultiRobotSimulator/MultiRobotSimulator.WPF/plugins/README.md

 6. Build your project
 7. Copy built `.dll` to `<appFolder>\plugins`
 8. Run the app.
-Your algorithm should appear in dropdown.
+Your algorithm should appear in dropdown

-> **Note:** Constructor is only run once, during application startup.
+> **Note:** Constructor is only run once (during application startup).
 Use `Initialize()` for set-up code you need to run before each search.